missTam/Pong-Game/README.md

 # Game rules
 Players use paddles to hit a ball back and forth on a black screen.
 Player 1 uses keys 'w' and 's' and Player 2 'arrowUp' and 'arrowDown' to move the paddle up and down, respectively.
 If a player misses the ball, the opponent gets 1 pont.
 The game ends once a player reaches 10 points.

+Just download the zip package, open the .html file and have fun!

 # Tools & Technologies
 VanillaJS (ES6 classes) and local storage